abhidesikan/madras-medley/content/book-reviews/jaya.md

 ---
-title: "Jaya: An Illustrated Retelling of the Mahabharata by Devdutt Pattanaik"
+title: "Jaya: An Illustrated Retelling of the Mahabharata by Devdutt Pattanaik - Review by Abhishek Desikan"
 date: 2015-05-06T18:13:17-08:00
 draft: false
 ---